jdougherty4/test/chapter3.md

 xp: 100
 ```

-ggplot2 is the most comprehensive visualization package in R. It offers the ability to use any type of chart in a consistent and reproducible way.
-Although the code to create each chart looks very similar, it can be easily adapted to add and subtract additional aesthetic layers.
+ggplot2 is the most comprehensive visualization package in R. Developed by Hadley Wickham, ggplot2 offers the ability to use any type of chart in a consistent and reproducible way.
+Although the code to create each chart looks very similar, it can be easily adapted to add or subtract additional aesthetic layers.
+We will introduce the ggplot2 package here with the diamonds dataset to create many different plots.

 `@instructions`